-Some of them are caught in the coverage gap provided by uneven expansion of Medicaid from state to state, which leaves many people unable to qualify for either ACA subsidies or Medicaid.
-Others have fallen victim to the family glitch, which makes people ineligible for subsidies if a family member can get affordable care from an employer.
-And since the portion of the law that penalized people for going without insurance has been repealed, some people living in states without a state mandate have decided to take their chances without a policy.
+Cost is the main reason people remain uninsured.
+Millions of low-income Americans fall into the ACA coverage gap, which leaves them unable to qualify for either ACA subsidies or Medicaid services.
+For others, the family glitch makes them ineligible for subsidies because a family member can get affordable care from an employer.
+And some have simply decided to take their chances without a policy.

-According to the KFF, 1 in 5 uninsured Americans went without necessary medical care in 2018 because of its cost.
+However, living without insurance is expensive too.
+In 2019, one in four uninsured adults had trouble paying medical bills, and three in 10 went without necessary medical care because of its cost.
 To avoid becoming part of this statistic, you need to find lower-cost sources of care your budget can handle.

 Places to Get Health Care Without Insurance